Health Administration Public Health (HAPH)

 HAPH-789 Special Topics (3 credits)

-This course will provide tutorial guidance and advanced preparation in either quantitative or qualitative research analysis, dependent upon the research methodology appropriate to the emerging dissertation questions proposed by the doctoral student.
-The course will extend prior graduate training in research methodology and will concentrate on those processes most related to the proposed study.
-Instruction will be provided by a faculty member and a qualified field mentor who is acquainted with the research being proposed.
+This course will provide tutorial guidance toward the development of the dissertation proposal.
+This includes the introduction/background, literature review, conceptual and/or theoretical framework and the research methods.
+The course may also include advanced preparation in either quantitative or qualitative research analysis, dependent upon the research methodology appropriate to the emerging dissertation questions proposed by the doctoral student.
+Instruction will be provided by at least one departmental faculty member and a qualified field mentor who is acquainted with the research being proposed.

 HAPH-801 Proposal Identification Dissertation (1-9 credits)